PolarBears-studio/player-controller/docs/api-reference.md

 Refer to the [Tutorial 3.1](tutorial-3.md#tutorial-31-utilizing-playercontroller-signal-api) for instructions on utilizing Player signals.

+!!! info "Damage Debug Tool"
+    When running a debug build of the game, the **H** key can be pressed to damage the player to test out the health system.

 ### Health Metrics

 This inspector section contains all properties relating to health values and their regeneration.